Jamie Jones-Buchanan

-Jamie Daniel Peter Jones-Buchanan (born 1 August 1981) is a British rugby league coach and former professional player.
+Jamie Daniel Peter Jones-Buchanan (born 1 August 1981) is a British rugby league coach, former professional player, and the Chief Executive of the Leeds Rhinos.
 He was briefly the interim head coach for Leeds in the Super League XXVII season.

 A forward, he played for his entire professional career with Leeds, winning seven Super League Grand Finals, three World Club Challenges, three League Leaders' Shields and one Challenge Cup Final with the club.
 He played for England and Great Britain at international level.

 Background

 Jones-Buchanan was born in Leeds, West Yorkshire, England.
 He is the half-brother of professional rugby league footballers Jodie Broughton, Austin Buchanan and Brooke Broughton.

-He began playing rugby at Stanningley ARLFC and progressed through the Leeds Academy signing for the club when he was 15 years old.
+He began playing rugby at Stanningley SARLFC and progressed through the Leeds Academy signing for the club when he was 15 years old.

 Playing career

 His Leeds début was on 7 May 1999 against Wakefield Trinity.

 Jones-Buchanan played for Leeds from the interchange bench in their 2004 Super League Grand Final victory against Bradford.
 As Super League IX champions, the Leeds club faced 2004 NRL season premiers, Canterbury in the 2005 World Club Challenge.
-Jones-Buchanan played at and scored a try in Leeds' 39-32 victory.
+Jones-Buchanan played at and scored a try in Leeds' 39–32 victory.
 Jones-Buchanan played for Leeds in the 2005 Challenge Cup Final from the interchange bench in their loss against Hull FC.
 He played for the Leeds club from the interchange bench in their 2005 Super League Grand Final loss against Bradford.

-Jones-Buchanan started in the 2007 Super League XIV Grand Final victory over St. Helens, scoring the final try in a historic 33-6 win at Old Trafford.
+Jones-Buchanan started in the 2007 Super League XIV Grand Final victory over St. Helens, scoring the final try in a historic 33–6 win at Old Trafford.

 In February 2008, Jones-Buchanan helped the Leeds side secure their second world club title as they defeated 2007 NRL season premiers, Melbourne in the 2008 World Club Challenge at Elland Road.

 Jones-Buchanan played in 2008's Super League XIII Grand Final victory over St. Helens.